We've independently reviewed this article to make sure it's as accurate as we can make it.

 On average, Alcove bathtubs weigh around 85lbs.
 Their average dimensions are 60 x 30 x 15 (length x width x height in inches).

 You’ll find the alcove bathtubs with tiles for the three-sided enclosure.
-Most modern types also come with the three-sided wall surround.
-These are more functional, but will be a tight squeeze through the door!
+Most modern types also come with a three-sided wall surround.
+These are more functional, but there will be a tight squeeze through the door!
 For this reason, bathroom doors must be at least 30″ wide per building codes, in order to fit a tub.

 Alcove tubs are the perfect choice for smaller bathrooms.

 Walk-in bathtubs aren’t something anybody can just walk into!

 Walk-in bathtubs have a higher elevation than other bathtubs.
-They have a door on the side that you can use to “walk in” and sit inside the tub.
-They’re especially built for the elderly, as well as people with disabilities.
+They have a door on the side that you can use to “walk-in” and sit inside the tub.
+They’re specially built for the elderly, as well as people with disabilities.

-Walk-in bathtubs are useful to prevent accidents caused due to slipping.
+Walk-in bathtubs are useful for preventing accidents caused due to slipping.
 They also feature handrails and grips to help people stay above the water and get up without any difficulty.

 These types of bathtubs require professional installation, which will add to the costs.
 They’re the heaviest among all of the bathtub types.
 Walk-in tubs often go for around a whopping $4,255.
 Ironically, that price tag makes many people walk out (of the store!)

 On average, Walk-In bathtubs weigh around 190lbs.
 Their average dimensions are 55 x 30 x 35 (length x width x height in inches).
 They have a water depth of around 30 inches, which is higher than most bathtubs.

 Drop-in bathtubs don’t have finished sides, and they’re supposed to fit inside a prepared space.
 It’s like fitting a bathtub into an alcove.

 Since the sides slide into the space, they don’t have to be finished.
 They just have a finished rim that stays above the surface and is visible.